Rolling hairpin replication: Synthesis of progeny

-Preferential excision of particular genomes is only apparent during packaging.
-Therefore, among parvoviruses that package strands of one sense, replication appears to be biphasic.
-At early times, both sense strands are excised.
-This is followed by a switch in the replication mode that allows for exclusive synthesis of a single sense for packaging.
-A modified form of the KHT model, called the preferential strand displacement model, proposes that the aforementioned switch in replication is caused by the onset of packaging because the substrate for packaging is probably a newly displaced DNA molecule.
-For heterotelomeric parvoviruses, imbalance of origin firing leads to preferential displacement of negative sense strands from the right-end origin.
-The relative frequency of sense strands in packaged virions can therefore be used to infer the type of resolution mechanism used during excision.
+Among parvoviruses that package strands of one sense, replication appears to occur in two phases.
+At earlier times, both sense strands are excised.
+Replication then switches to enable exclusive synthesis of a single sense for packaging.
+A modified form of the KHT model, called the preferential strand displacement model, proposes that the switch in replication is due to the onset of packaging and that the packaging substrate is a newly displaced ssDNA molecule.